 General heating required in the warehouse as per the climate of the building location.

 Ventialtion to be provided in the summer months (exhaust fan cooling during the night).
-Provide air change rate of two (2) air changes per hour with a remote timer control located at the main office.
-Intake louvers should be located on the roof on one side of the building with exhaust fans located on the opposite dock wall.
+Provide air change rate of one (1) air changes per hour .
+Intake louvers should be located on the side of the building with exhaust fans located on the roof.
+This equipment is including in the Base Building Rent.

 Protect all floor mounted systems with adequate bollards and bulkheads, to prevent mechanical damage.

 Separate cooling system to be provided for the computer room (see notes above).
+TBD, can be applied to TI Allowance.

 Provide 10 - HVLS fans in the dock areas to provide air movement in the speed bays.
+TBD, can be applied to TI Allowance.

 Battery Charging Area

 Provide ventilation in accordance with NFPA-70 and the International Building Code (IBC) and local building codes.
 Provide a hydrogen detection system with detectors and control panel.
 Control panel shall be suitable for remote annunciation of alarms and status.
+TBD, can be applied to TI Allowance.

 A total of 30 battery chargers with 30 Amp breakers for each will be provided which can be expanded to handle additional charging stations in the event of a facility expansion.
+TBD, can be applied to TI Allowance.

 Electrical